Alternative Guide

 When Square Appointments can still be a good fit

-• Good fit: You already use Square POS and want basic scheduling added on.
+- Good fit: You already run Square POS and only need basic scheduling bolted on.

-• Good fit: You run a general service business beyond esthetics.
+- Good fit: You run a general service business, not a skincare practice.

 When SpaSphere is a better fit

-• Better fit: You need a real website with SEO, not just a basic booking page.
+- Better fit: You want a real website on your own domain with SEO - not a basic booking link.

 Money-making tools to compare